tony-andreev94/Aruba_Switch_Log_analyzer/README.md

   - Check if the input file is a text file - if the extension is ".log" or ".txt" (in FileLoader class)

   - Check if the text file is indeed a logfile - if the "show tech all" command is present. (in Analyzer class)

+  - Change findall methods with finditer/match in 'SysInfoFinder'.

 - Add time taken for execution.